videojs/http-streaming/README.md

 ## Known Issues
 Issues that are currenty known.
 If you want to help find a solution that would be appreciated!

-### Fragmented MP4 Embedded Captions
-Currently this project does not parse embedded captions from fragmented MP4 segments for HLS or DASH content.

 ### Fragmented MP4 Support
 Edge has native support for HLS but only in the MPEG2-TS container.
 If